tekartik/sqflite/sqflite/doc/migration_example.md

 ## Migration example

 Here is a simple example of a database schema migration where:
-* a column in an existing table is added
+* a column is added to an existing table
 * a table is added

 ```dart